Abdelilah Benkirane: Prime Minister of Morocco

 Benkirane became Prime Minister on 29 November 2011.
 His government targeted average economic growth of 5.5 percent a year during its four-year mandate, and aimed to reduce the jobless rate to 8 percent by the end of 2016 from 9.1 percent at the start of 2012.
 Benkirane's government also actively pursued Morocco's ties with the European Union, its chief trade partner, as well as becoming increasingly engaged with the six-member Gulf Co-operation Council.

 On 10 October 2016, Bankirane was reappointed after the Islamist party won parliamentary elections.

 On 1 December 2016, Benkirane criticized the Syrian government of Bashar al-Assad for its actions during the Syrian Civil War: "What the Syrian regime backed by Russia is doing to the Syrian people surpasses all humanitarian limits".

 The Justice and Development Party retained the majority of seats in the 2016 Moroccan general election.
 However, Benkirane was unable to form a functioning government due to ongoing political negotiations.
 On 15 March 2017, after five months of post-election deadlock, King Mohammed VI ousted Benkirane as Prime Minister and said he would choose another leader from the Justice and Development Party.
 On 17 March 2017 the king chose Saadeddine Othmani to replace Benkirane as Prime Minister.

 Post-tenure

 On 12 April 2017, Abdelilah Benkirane resigned from the Moroccan Parliament claiming incompatibility.
 However, many in the media accused him of buying time in order to avoid showing his positions towards the newly appointed head of government, Saadeddine Othmani.

-On 30 October 2021, Benkirane was elected as PJD secretary-general, following the resignation of Saadeddine Othmani in the aftermath of his party's loss in the 2021 Moroccan general election.
+On 30 October 2021, Benkirane was reelected as PJD secretary-general, following the resignation of Saadeddine Othmani in the aftermath of his party's loss in the 2021 Moroccan general election.